pawasagrwl/portfolio-code/README.md

 1. Create a new repository on GitHub to host your portfolio.
 2. Copy URL of your GitHub Pages repository to "add-remote" script in package.json.
-3. Open the `public/README.md` file and locate the line with `def` value.
+3. Open the `public/README.md` file and locate the line with `portfolio` value.
-4. Replace the `def` value with the actual link to your deployed portfolio on GitHub Pages.
+4. Replace the `portfolio` value with the actual link to your deployed portfolio on GitHub Pages.
 5. Save the changes to the `public/README.md` file.
 6. Run the following command in your **git bash** terminal to build your portfolio:
 `npm run build`